timacdonald/json-api/README.md

 ### `toAttributes()`

-In some scenarios you may want more control over the attributes you are exposing or access to the current request.
+In some scenarios you may need complete control over the attributes you are exposing or access to the current request.
 If that is the case, you may implement the `toAttributes()` method.

 ```php
 <?php